RoseMwangi98/MY_MORINGA_PROJECTS_2021/README.md

-# MY_MORINGA_PROJECTS_2021
+# IMPROVE TECHNOLOGY INFRASTRUCTURE IN MTN IVORY COAST
-# MTN Cote d'Ivoire would like to upgrade its technology infrastructure for its mobile users in Ivory Coast.
-Using  the given dataset,  we analyze how MTN Cote d'Ivoire should  go about the upgrade of its infrastructure strategy within the given cities.
+#
 By **{Rose Nyambura}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+MTN Cote d'Ivoire would like to upgrade its technology infrastructure for its mobile users in Ivory Coast.
+Using  the given dataset,  we analyze how MTN Cote d'Ivoire should  go about the upgrade of its infrastructure strategy within the given various cities.
-This a  quick analysis of the given dataset and analyzing using pandas,what area the infrastructure should be improved,the busiest time and the popular product in the region.
+This a  quick analysis of the given dataset and  we are analyzing  what area the infrastructure should be improved,the busiest time and the popular product in the region.
 ## Setup/Installation Requirements
 To run this program we will need: google colab and the following datasets